e-c-k-e-r/vall-e/README.md

 Some additional flags you can pass are:
 * `--max-ar-steps`: maximum steps for inferencing through the AR model.
 Each second is 75 steps.
+* `--device`: device to use (default: `cuda`, examples: `cuda:0`, `cuda:1`, `cpu`)
 * `--ar-temp`: sampling temperature to use for the AR pass.
-During experimentation, `0.95` provides the most consistent output.
+During experimentation, `0.95` provides the most consistent output, but values close to it works file.
 * `--nar-temp`: sampling temperature to use for the NAR pass.
-During experimentation, `0.2` provides the most clean output.
+During experimentation, `0.2` provides clean output, but values upward of `0.6` seems fine too.

-* `--device`: device to use (default: `cuda`, examples: `cuda:0`, `cuda:1`, `cpu`)
+And some experimental sampling flags you can use too (your mileage will ***definitely*** vary):
+* `--top-p`: limits the sampling pool to top sum of values that equal `P`% probability in the probability distribution.
+* `--top-k`: limits the sampling pool to the top `K` values in the probability distribution.
+* `--repetition-penalty`: modifies the probability of tokens if they have appeared before.
+In the context of audio generation, this is a very iffy parameter to use.
+* `--length-penalty`: (AR only) modifies the probability of the stop token based on the current sequence length.
+This is ***very*** finnicky.

 ## To-Do